Enter your email address below and subscribe to our newsletter

 What can you Serve with Beef Quesadilla?

-Store in a foil in a container, in the fridge for two to four days.
+Store in a foil-lined container in the fridge for two to four days.
 The foil will help retain the freshness of the ingredients—microwave to reheat or pop into a hot oven for a few minutes.
-The Quesadilla filling can be frozen for three months.
+The Beef Quesadilla filling can be frozen for three months.
 Thereafter, remove and defrost.
-Reheat in a pan and add it to a fresh tortilla with freshly grated cheese and toast it up.
+Reheat in a pan, add to a fresh tortilla with freshly grated cheese, and toast.

 Beef Quesadilla